Singapore is a relatively young country, sewn together from radically different races and cultures. No wonder their holidays are also quite diverse!

 03 of 08

 Hari Raya Puasa marks the end of the fasting season of Ramadan, and is the most avidly celebrated Muslim holiday in Singapore.
-(In 2017, it takes place on June 25.)
+(In 2017, it takes place on the evening of June 14.)

 The action is centered mainly around the Arab/Malay ethnic enclave of Kampong Glam: street bazaars there serve a wide variety of Malay food on the eve of Hari Raya Puasa, a delicious breaking of the fast for many hungry Singaporeans.